ElecNinja/Project-DEPI/README.md

 5. **Capture Snapshot**: The canvas is merged with the video feed to create a snapshot image, which can be downloaded by the user.

+## Ionicons Library

+- Benefits:

+1. **Wide Icon Selection**: You can use hundreds of customizable icons in your web app without needing to create or load individual image files.
+2. **Cross-Browser Compatibility**: The combination of type="module" and nomodule ensures that both modern and older browsers can load the appropriate version of the icon library.
+3. **Performance Optimization**: Modern browsers use the ES module version (ionicons.esm.js), which is more efficient, while older browsers fall back to a more compatible version (ionicons.js).

 ## Project Structure

 Online-Clothing-Store/